BrahR/images-frontend/README.md

 Discord: https://discord.gg/mY8zTARu4g

-This is the frontend for the soggaimages uploader [https://soggaimages.xyz](https://soggaimages.xyz)
+This is the frontend for the Ascella uploader [https://ascella.host](https://ascella.host)

 Its made using svelte making probably one of the fastest frontend's for a image uploader